To adopt a school, just be a P.A.L.!

 The Hawaii Jaycees Adopt-A-School Day is a statewide grassroots effort to establish an annual day of awareness and service to Hawaii schools.
-This year Adopt-A-School Day (AASD) will be held on October 12, 2014.
+Adopt-A-School Day is traditionally held on the second Sunday of October.
+Last year's Adopt-A-School Day (AASD) was on October 12, 2014.
 The members of the Hawaii Jaycees invite everyone to create a positive change in the community by adopting a school!

 Since its inception in 2008, Adopt-A-School Day has inspired hundreds of individuals, groups, businesses, civic groups, and non-profit organizations to conduct unique service projects for Hawaii schools.
 These projects address the schools’ needs and create a positive impact in the lives of the students, faculty, and volunteers.

-The Hawaii Jaycees is a civic organization with a long history of leadership development and community service.
-This is the seventh year of Adopt-A-School Day, and the project is hosted for the first time by the Rising Phoenix Jaycees.
+The Hawaii Jaycees (also known as the Hawaii Junior Chamber) is a civic organization with a long history of leadership development and community service.
+The organization is affiliated with the United States Junior Chamber and Junior Chamber International.

 The project is coordinated solely by volunteers.

 Show your support by donating!